jorgebucaran/hyperapp/docs/architecture/state.md

 ### Serializability

 While you can put anything you want in the state we recommend avoiding things that are unserializable such as symbols, functions, and recursive references.
-This helps to ensure compatibility with things like saving to peristent local storage, or using other tools especially ones that are potentially Hyperapp-specific.
+This helps to ensure compatibility with things like saving to persistent local storage, or using other tools especially ones that are potentially Hyperapp-specific.

 ### State Type